In 2022, tuition for full-time students at Paul Smith's College was $32,012 a year.

-Paul Smith's College is a private, nonprofit institution, so it has the same tuition for residents of New York as it does for residents from other states.
+Paul Smith's College is a private, nonprofit institution, which means it has the same tuition for students from New York as it does for residents from other states.

 Public colleges and universities receive funding from the state government.
 Public, state schools can offer lower tuition for students who meet the requirements for in-state residency.

-Tuition at Paul Smith's College is the same for all students.
+Tuition at Paul Smith's College is the same for every student.

 International students without financial need may be eligible for merit-based institutional scholarships.